Tesserium/mutated/README.md

 # Mutated

 A mod that adds potion of mutation and various mutations to Minecraft.
-Inspired and based on [Dungeon Crawl Stone Soup](https://crawl.develz.org/).
+Inspired and somewhat based on [Dungeon Crawl Stone Soup](https://crawl.develz.org/).

 ## List of Mutations
 ### Good Mutations